Geological Hazards – Observations, Measurements, Modeling

 Select a program

-See the complete page of this course
+See the full page for this route

-• Introduction to risk and vulnerability management
+• Introduction to risk management and vulnerability

 2 credits